Feb 2, 2026

 • They use anchor text like "click here" or "read more"

-• They create orphan pages — content with zero internal links pointing to it
+• They create orphan pages, content with zero internal links pointing to it

 • They link randomly, without considering user intent or topic relevance

 When you publish a blog post and don't link it to anything else on your site, you're telling Google it doesn't matter.
-It's a standalone piece with no context, no support, no reason to rank higher than the 50 other articles competing for the same keyword.
+It's a standalone piece with no context, no support, no reason to rank higher than the many other articles competing for the same keyword.

 This is also closely tied to keyword strategy.
 If you haven't done the work to understand which keywords your cluster should target, internal linking has less to work with.
 Our keyword research guide for Indian businesses covers how to build that foundation first.